KMausisa/cse-212-final-project/final-project-draft1/2-topic.md

 Removing a data point in the middle of both linked list and dynamic array will result in the same performance in O(n).

-Lastly, removing the last item in both lists result in efficient performance in O(1).
+Lastly, removing the last item in both lists result in an efficient performance in O(1).

-With this information, we can conclude that linked lists have efficient performance when inserting at either the beginning and the end.
+With this information, we can conclude that linked lists have efficient performance when inserting at either the **beginning and the end**.

 ## Example
 Here is implementation of a linked list that inserts a new node at the beginning of the linked list.
 In addition, it will also implement removing the head from the list.
 If you need to refresh on the operations, please look at the section above.